grace-notes/website/contents/topics/locusts.md

 template: lesson.jade
 ---

-**Local Church 2**

-Locusts

-By Dr. Randall E. Radic, Pastor
+*By Dr. Randall E. Radic, Pastor*[^1]
 First Congregational Church
 100 N. Acacia Avenue
 Ripon, California 95336

-The Locusts [1]

-Four different types of locusts are mentioned by Joel in verse 4, chapter 1:
+Four different types of locusts are mentioned by Joel 1:4:

 1. gazam, which means ‘to cut off,’ and refers to the locusts that eat the tops off the stalks of plants.
 This type of locust has been called